umn-impish/umn-detector-code/setup_guide.md

 ## PPS Setup

-PPS is requited for nominal science mode.
+PPS is required for nominal science mode.
 In order to set it up...

 ## Data Analysis